firefoxic/gulp-stacksvg/README.md

 :root svg:not(:target) { display: none }
 ```

-It shows only the fragment that is requested by its link.

 And now the icons from the external sprite are available in the styles <img width="16" height="16" title="heart" src="https://raw.githubusercontent.com/firefoxic/gulp-stacksvg/main/test/stack.svg#heart-red" alt="heart">

 ```html